-Modular rig that is in the process of construction is recorded at cost less any impairment loss recognized.
-Cost includes professional fees, and in the case of qualifying assets, the costs of borrowing capitalized in accordance with the accounting policy of the Entity.
-The depreciation of these assets is initiated when assets are ready for their planned use.
+Jack-up that are in the process of construction are recognized at cost less any impairment loss recognized.
+Cost includes professional fees, and, in the case of qualifying assets, the costs of borrowing capitalized in accordance with the accounting policy of the Entity.
+The depreciation of these assets is initiated when assets are ready for their intended use.

-Depreciation is recognized to write-off the cost of assets over their useful lives, using the straight-line method.
+Depreciation is recognized to write off the cost of assets over their useful lives, using the straight-line method.
 The estimated useful lives, residual values and depreciation method are reviewed at the end of each reporting period, with the effect of any changes in estimate accounted for on a prospective basis.

-An item of Modular rig is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
-Any gain or loss arising on the disposal or retirement of an item of Modular rig is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognized in profit or loss.
+Items of Jack-up and equipment is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
+Any gain or loss arising on the disposal or retirement of an item of items of Jack-up and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognized in profit or loss.